Atomic Betty: Dolls and action figures

 Hong Kong-based toy company Playmates Toys was chosen during the initial run of the Atomic Betty TV show in Canada to produce a coinciding toy line.
 The toy line included a variety of Betty Barrett character dolls (made of rubber, cloth, nylon and silicone), which featured both her iconic pink-and-white dress, and her normal outfit, along with a yellow sweater and green skirt.
-The dolls featured nylon hair that could be brushed and styled, similar to popular fashion dolls at the time such as Mattel's Barbie and Bratz.
-A "Talking Betty Doll" was released in 2004, which would say the character's catchphrase "Atomic Betty, reporting for duty!" when a button on its stomach was pressed.
+The dolls featured nylon hair that could be brushed and styled, similar to popular fashion dolls at the time, such as Mattel's Barbie and Bratz.
+A "Talking Betty Doll" was released in 2004, which would say the character's catchphrase "Atomic Betty, reporting for duty!" when a button on its belly was pressed.
 The doll was powered by AAA batteries and featured the same nylon hair as the smaller versions of the doll had.
 Other toys by Playmates included small plastic figurines of major supporting characters, and a large plastic "Transforming Star Cruiser" that certain Betty dolls could fit into and ride in.
 Outside of Canada, UK-based toy company Character produced a line of Betty Barrett dolls for British audiences, releasing a television commercial on CITV to advertise the dolls in 2005.
 Character's doll line was very similar to the Playmates doll line, but Character only made dolls of Betty, not any supporting characters.
-Accessories included a plastic playhouse, which was styled in a similar fashion to the house that Betty lived in on the series.
+Accessories included a plastic playhouse, which was styled similarly to the house that Betty lived in on the series.